Interfaces¶

 Define and manage a hierarchy of volumes and instances thereof.

 See the introduction to the Geometry API section for a detailed description of volumes in the detector geometry description.
-This class abstracts the graph of user-defined volumes, relating nodes (VolumeId, aka logical volume) to edges (VolumeInstanceId, aka physical volume) and providing the means to determine the path (VolumeUniqueInstanceId, aka touchable history) of a track state.
-In conjunction with
+This class abstracts the graph of user-defined volumes, relating nodes (VolumeId, aka logical volume) to edges (VolumeInstanceId, aka physical volume) and providing the means to determine the path (isomorphic to a VolumeUniqueInstanceId, aka touchable history) of a track state.
+The root of the graph is the world volume, and the level of a volume in the path is the distance to the root: zero for the root volume, one for its direct child, etc. The maximum value of the level in any path is one less than

-this allows conversion between the Celeritas geometry implementation and the Geant4 geometry navigation.
+GeantGeoParams, this class allows conversion between the Celeritas geometry implementation and the Geant4 geometry navigation.

 -